-California weather calms after weeks of storms
+California weather calms but storm damage seen as extensive

 Nine atmospheric rivers since late December have caused power outages, flooding, levee breaks, washouts and landslides.
 At least 20 people have been killed.

+The San Francisco “water year” to date — since Oct.
+1, 2022 — has recorded 21.75 inches (55.24 centimeters) of rain, making it the sixth-wettest water year on record, the National Weather Service said.

+The amount of water in the snowpack covering the Sierra Nevada and other mountain ranges is more than 250% of normal to date and 124% of the April 1 average, when the pack is normally at its peak, according to the state Department of Water Resources.
-President Joe Biden will travel to California’s central coast on Thursday to visit areas that have been devastated by the extreme weather.

-The White House said in a statement Monday that the president will visit with first responders and state and local officials, survey recovery efforts and assess what additional federal support is needed.
+President Joe Biden is planning to travel to California’s central coast on Thursday to visit areas that have been devastated by the extreme weather.
+The White House said in a statement Monday that the president would meet first responders and state and local officials, survey recovery efforts and assess what additional federal support is needed.